alien4cloud/alien4cloud-go-client/README.md

 # alien4cloud-go-client

-Go client for Alien4Cloud REST API
+Go client for [Alien4Cloud](https://github.com/alien4cloud/alien4cloud) REST API.

 See examples describing how to:
 * [create and deploy an application](examples/create-deploy-app/README.md)